RenderKit/embree/doc/src/api.md

   there is an alternative function `rtcGetGeometryUserData(RTCScene scene,uint geomID)` that should get used instead.

-- The `rtcInterpolate` function is forbidden to get used on the GPU.
-For most primitive types the vertex data interpolation is anyway a trivial operation, and an API call just introduces overheads.
-On the CPU that overhead is acceptable, but on the GPU it is not.
-The rtcInterpolate function does not know the geometry type it is interpolating over, thus its implementation on the GPU would contain a large switch statement for all potential geometry types.
+- For performance reasons, the `rtcInterpolate` function cannot get used on the device, and vertex data interpolation should get implemented by the application.

-- Embree 3 allows to use `rtcIntersect` recursivaly from a user geometry or intersection filter callback to continue a ray inside an instantiated object.
+- Embree 3 allows to use `rtcIntersect` recursively from a user geometry or intersection filter callback to continue a ray inside an instantiated object.
 In Embree 4 using `rtcIntersect` recursively is disallowed on the GPU but still supported on the CPU.
-To properly continue a ray inside an instantiated object use the new `rtcForwardIntersect1` function.
+To properly continue a ray inside an instantiated object use the new `rtcForwardIntersect1` and `rtcForwardOccluded1` functions.

-- Embree 4 does not support subdivision surfaces on the GPU, but on the CPU.

-- Embree 4 does not implement the collision detection `rtcCollide` feature for the GPU.

-- Embree 4 does not implement point queries on the GPU.
+- When intersection filter callbacks and user geometry callbacks assigned to geometries are used, the traversal kernel must have the `RTC_SYCL_SIMD_WIDTH` attribute attached, the indirectly called functions must be declared with `RTC_SYCL_INDIRECTLY_CALLABLE`, and the `rtcGetSYCLFunctionPointer` API function helper should get used to obtain the device side function pointer.
+However, we recommend to pass the callback functions directly to the `rtcIntersect1Ex` and `rtcOcclude1Ex` functions to allow inlining (see Section [Xe GPU Performance Recommendations]).

 \pagebreak